Table of contents

 Unfortunately, the undersupply properties is going to persist for some time with all commentators agreeing that there is no way we're going to hit the housing construction targets required to meet our demand.

-The preliminary auction clearance rate came in at 65.3% last week, up slightly from the week prior.
+The preliminary clearance rate came in at 68.7% across the combined capitals last week, down from 69.1% the previous week (finalised at 63.0%)

 See Corelogic's full auction report below.